When and Where is the Camp?

 Is there a performance?

 Of course!
-Each group will take part in the culmination performance on Saturday to show off all the skills learned during the week.
-You will receive a performance time for your group in the middle of the week, but all performances will take place between 9 and 1.
+Each group will take part in the culmination performance on Friday afternoon to show off all the skills learned during the week.
+You will receive a performance time for your group in the middle of the week, but all performances will take place after 3 pm.

 What does Summer Jazz Camp cost?